TaaviE/Loosindus/README.md

   * Very simple to use
   * Possibility to share gift wishlists with people to avoid duplicate gifts and other hassle coordinating gifts
   * Best possible gift target and receiver generation to avoid combinations that would ruin the surprise
-  * Mobile, Chromebook and Kindle-friendly - no massive JS dependencies, minimal or no Javascript on pages.
-All critical pages also work without JS.
+  * Responsive design - desktops, tablets, phones and even Kindles are supported - no massive JS dependencies, minimal or no Javascript on pages.
+All critical pages should also work without JS.
-  * Supports multiple events at the same time, with optional advanced features
+  * Supports multiple events, multiple groups and multiple families at the same time, with optional advanced features
   * Supports Estonian ID card authentication